Advice for Weight Loss

 So, in order to lose weight, you must reduce your caloric intake, but still, eat enough to avoid this ‘starvation mode’.
 For men, this lower limit is usually around 1,500 calories per day; women should stay above 1,200.

 There is no consensus on this.
 On one hand, eating three main meals each day gives your body more time to burn fat in between meals.
-On the other, eating five smaller meals each day will keep your metabolism up to speed and will prevent you from getting hungry.
+On the other, eating five small meals each day will keep your metabolism up to speed and will prevent you from getting hungry.

 Ultimately, it comes down to your habits and lifestyle.
 If you are too busy to commit to five regular meals, it may be preferable to stick to three larger ones, so long as you do not resort to unhealthy snacks in between meals.
 If you know that you feel hungry very frequently, five or six small meals might be a better option.
 As long as you eat the appropriate amount of calories, the frequency of your meals should not make a notable difference.